 Learn more about scheduling DAGs.

-An introduction to Airflow from PyData SF 2016 by Matt Davis.
+This is an excellent introduction to Airflow from PyData SF 2016 by Matt Davis.

 A detailed, hands-on walkthrough of Airflow from PyData Berlin 2019 by Varya Karpenko.